School Closure FAQ’s

-A: No, instruction will resume where it left off.
+A: No, instruction will resume where it left off via distance learning during Phase 3.
 Please know that we will do whatever it takes to ensure a smooth, positive transition when school resumes.
 Our teachers will do the best they can do to recreate what skills and content were being taught before the closure.

 Q: Will my child(ren) be marked absent for these days.

-Q: How will this affect grading for quarter three?
+Q: How will this affect grading for Quarter 3?

 A: The district will be using March 30th - April 3rd to complete the 3rd Quarter.
 During this time students will be able to submit any missing work as well as working on enrichment and review assignments posted by their teachers.

 Q. Where can I find my child’s Quarter 3 Report Card?